rmalesevich/runningahead-analyzer/README.md

 - PRIMARY_FOLDER= The entire path to the folder where the ZIP file is downloaded from RA.
 - DATABASE_FILE= The entire path of the DuckDB database file.
 - LOG_FILE= The path where the log files will be saved.

+## analysis.py

+This script is provided to illustrate some of the queries that can be executed through the DuckDB database.

+The database is persisted so it can be read in other scripts or other tools.